SAT® Private Tutorials

 - What You Need to Succeed in College

-Students who decide to prepare SAT, whether or not they have a sports scholarship, can do face-to-face classes in the Virtual Classroom with our live teachers during flexible hours.
+Students who decide to prepare for the SAT, whether or not they have a sports scholarship, can take face-to-face classes online with our live teachers on a flexible schedule.
 They are not recorded classes.

 You can do a complete or partial preparation of the contents included in the exam.

 Do you want to study in the USA?
 Do you need a good teacher to help you prepare for the SAT?
 Get advice today from one of our experts.
 We will help you to make the whole process easier!

 Academic scholarships: Obtaining a very good result on the SAT opens the possibility to receive academic scholarships that can range from $5,000 to $30,000 dollars per year, depending on the result and the university.

 NCAA scholarships: These scholarships are awarded by the coaches of each team at American universities.

 There are three main requirements: